top of page

 SVRA Committees

-Committee News
+Committee News @ April 6, 2026

 Executive Committee

-The Executive Committee of the Seaton Village Residents' Association (SVRA) oversees the organization's operations, ensuring the effective implementation of its mission and goals.
+The elected Executive Committee of the Seaton Village Residents' Association (SVRA) oversees the organization's operations, ensuring the effective implementation of its mission and goals.
 This committee provides leadership, manages resources, and collaborates with residents to address key issues and advocate for the community’s interests.

 Election Committee